originphp/website/source/docs/getting-started.md

 ### Configure the Database Connection

-Use the `config/.env.php.default` to create the `config/.env.php` file, this contains the environment vars for this installation, if you are not using Dockerized Development Environment you will need to adjust the database settings.
+When you create the project with Composer, it will create a copy of `config/.env.php.default` and save as `config/.env.php` file, this contains the environment vars for this installation, if you are not using Dockerized Development Environment you will need to adjust the database settings.

 ```php
 /**